A-sleh/Student-Institute-Management/Front-End/README.md

     -[X] fix the bug : when remove student from a class the message of notification are wrong

 Day 7 :
-    - [] create two section in subject page depending on grade
+    - [X] create two section in subject page depending on grade Day 8 :
+    - [X] create manage teachers page
+    - [] show and manage teacher subjects
+        - [] remove delete subject  as an action icon in side subject Tabel
+        - [] update subject salary  as an action icon in side subject Tabel
+        - [] add new subject ==> in new component